noops-challenge/melodybot/README.md

 ## Starter kit

-Melodybot has included a [starter kit](./starter) for you -- a synthesizer that runs in your browser.
+Melodybot has included a [starter kit](./starter) for you—a synthesizer that runs in your browser.

 [See it in action](https://noops-challenge.github.io/melodybot/starter)

-This example requires WebAudio support,

-The WebAudio API is relatively new and support can be slightly different in each browser.
+This example requires WebAudio support, which is relatively new and support can be slightly different in each browser.
 This drum machine should work on Edge, Firefox, Chrome, and Safari.
-Also note that on some mobile devices, WebAudio only plays through headphones &ndash; so if you don't hear anything, plug some in!
+Also note that on some mobile devices, WebAudio only plays through headphones—so if you don't hear anything, plug some in!

 The [WebAudio page on MDN](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API) is a good place to start learning about the WebAudio API.